Ledoux/ShareYourSystem/Pythonlogy/ShareYourSystem/Standards/Teamers/Parenter/00_ExampleDoc.md

 ##Example

-Let's build a Tre collection and we parent by also picking and setting the top IdInt.
+A Parenter automatically gives a Parent pointer in the child